wkumari/draft-wkumari-capport-icmp-unreach/README.md

    connect to the URL handed out using draft-wkumari-dhc-capport.
-We anticipate that there will be a new solution devised (such as a well known URL / URI on captive portals) to allow the user / captive portal probe to do sometyhing more useful with this information.
+We anticipate that there will be a new solution devised (such as a well known URL / URI on captive portals) to allow the user / captive portal probe to do something more useful with this information.

 6. Acknowledgements